 In rare cases, these medications can also cause heart problems.

 Hearing aids can be beneficial for some people with tinnitus.
-Sound amplification can help those who have trouble hearing “normal” noises due to their tinnitus.
+Sound amplification can help those who have trouble hearing normal noises due to their tinnitus.

 A cochlear implant is a device that allows your brain to bypass the damaged part of your ear to help you hear more effectively.
-A microphone implanted just above your ear works with an electrode inserted into your inner ear.
+A microphone implanted just above your ear works with an electrode set inserted into your inner ear.

-Avoid medications that may cause your tinnitus symptoms to recur, and schedule regular hearing tests with your doctor to promptly detect any problems with the structure of your inner and middle ear.
+You should also avoid medications that may cause your tinnitus symptoms to recur and schedule regular hearing tests with your doctor to promptly detect any problems with the structure of your inner and middle ear.